rixmape/mal-dataset-builder/README.md

 ## Project Context

-The MAL Dataset Builder is a Python-based project aimed at creating a dataset of Isekai anime and their associated characters from [MyAnimeList (MAL)](https://myanimelist.net/), utilizing the [Jikan API](https://jikan.moe/).
-This project provides an accessible way for users to collect structured information about anime and characters for data analysis, trend observation, or building recommendation systems.
+The MAL Dataset Builder is a Python-based project aimed at creating a dataset of Isekai anime and their associated character from [MyAnimeList (MAL)](https://myanimelist.net/), utilizing the [Jikan API](https://jikan.moe/).
+This project provides an accessible way for users to collect structured information about anime and character for data analysis, trend observation, or building recommendation systems.
 The project fetches, processes, and saves this data into CSV files, making it easy to use in data-driven applications.

 ## Getting Started